Gifts - Graduation and Celebrations

 Cambridge, MA: Harvard University Press, 1957.

 First edition of Kuhn's classic treatise.
 Octavo, original cloth.
-Near fine in the rare original dust jacket, which is in very good condition.
+Near fine in the rare original dust jacket with some rubbing.
 Foreword by James Bryant Conant.

 -